rwoll/CS051Proposal/README.md

 #### Revert, Revert, Revert
 If the propsosed changes were to be implemented and then later found to be a hinderence, the lab section could revert to the standard instructions and workflow.
-TAs could moved the cloned repositories and student code to the PO network.
+TAs could move the cloned repositories and student code to the PO network.

 ## *Git*-ing on with it: Next Steps
   1. Create a Pomona College Github Organization and Sign up for [GitHub for Education](https://education.github.com/discount_requests/new) ASAP.